Quantum deliberating machines: Reinforcement Across Branches

 \section{Reinforcement Across Branches}

 Up to now we have been mainly concerned with what one may call \emph{adaptive} deliberation performed by the QDM.
-By ``adaptive'' we mean a process in which the policy register $P$ is coherently updated on the basis of recorded branch outcomes, and this updated policy then conditions subsequent feedback operations on the system $S$.
-In this way, past outcomes shape the character of future system dynamics without altering the main branch amplitudes themselves.
-Adaptive deliberation thus produces history-dependent correlations and feedback-driven evolution of $S$ via $P$, but the relative weights of the branches, set by the control amplitudes $\alpha$ and $\beta$, remain fixed throughout the iterations.
+By ``adaptive'' we mean a process in which the policy register $P$ is coherently updated on the basis of memory-recorded control actions, and this updated policy then conditions subsequent feedback operations on the system $S$.
+Adaptive deliberation thus produces history-dependent correlations between memories and the policy register, so that the record of past memory-encoded choices coherently conditions subsequent feedback on $S$, while the relative weights of the main branches, set by the control amplitudes $\alpha$ and $\beta$, remain fixed throughout the iterations.
+(Extensions that allow the system state itself to influence policy---for example via a simple outcome-driven construction introduced later in the Appendix---go beyond this strictly canonical form of memory-driven adaptation.)

-In contrast, \emph{reinforced} deliberation refers to a related but operationally distinct notion, and raises the question of whether it can be implemented within the \emph{canonical} QDM architecture introduced above.
+In contrast, \emph{reinforced} deliberation refers to a related but operationally distinct notion, and raises the question of whether it can be implemented within the canonical QDM architecture.
 By ``reinforcement'' we mean a coherent, history-dependent change in the relative weights (probabilities) of alternative evolutions, in which past branch-dependent dynamics influence the amplitudes (or outcome probabilities) of later alternatives, so that some paths are effectively amplified while others are suppressed.
 In other words, the coefficients $\alpha$ and $\beta$ may themselves change between iterations.
 Reinforcement is thus distinct from mere entanglement or bookkeeping of histories.
 It requires a feedback mechanism that re-weights amplitudes on the basis of branch history, such that recorded history modifies subsequent amplitudes in a way that alters observable outcome probabilities.

 Two types of reinforcement should be distinguished here:

 5pt

 \emph{Subbranch reinforcement.} This is the generic case in the canonical architecture with fresh memories $M^{(k)}$.
 Within a fixed main branch (labeled by a memory string $\mathbf{b}$), the policy register $P$ can rearrange amplitudes among subbranches, producing constructive or destructive interference inside that branch.
 Because the main-branch labels (the memory strings) remain orthogonal, no re-weighting of the top-level $C$ amplitudes occurs from intra-branch unitary feedback alone.